ekartashov/sequential-codeblock-helper/memory-bank/decisionLog.md

 ### Implementation Language
 Chose Python for its strong text processing capabilities, cross-platform compatibility, and ease of installation.
 Python's regex support and string manipulation functions are well-suited for this type of parsing task.

+[2025-05-08 21:27:17] - Refactored the `get_dependencies` method in `sequential_codeblock_helper.py` to recursively include the definitions of all referenced variables, rather than their expanded values.
+This ensures that variables are listed in the correct order in the 'Preset Variables' section.
+Updated tests to reflect this change.